abiasV/abiasV/README.md

    </a>
   </li>
   <li>
-    "👯 Looking to apply and expand my knowledge and skills in web development.
-Excited to be part of an aspiring team that fosters innovation and creativity in delivering cutting-edge web software to achieve business goals and improve customers' daily lives."
+    👯 Looking to apply and expand my knowledge and skills in web development.
+Excited to be part of an aspiring team that fosters innovation and creativity in delivering cutting-edge web software to achieve business goals and improve customers' daily lives.
   </li>
 </ul>